How To Make Money Without a Job (Passive, Active and Everything in Between)

 Start a Blog

 Blogging is what most people start off with to earn money online.
 Outside of initial setup costs, your main expense is time.
-It takes a while to learn SEO, write blogs consistently, monetize them through partnerships and affiliates, and everything else that's involved.
+It takes a while to learn SEO, write blogs consistently, monetize them through partnerships and affiliate programs, and everything else that's involved.

 But man, is it lucrative.
 Don't believe me?
 Check out this interview with Jon Dykstra who makes $65,000 a month blogging only on informational content.